PolicyBrief

 IN COMMITTEE

-This bill exempts overtime pay, as defined by the Fair Labor Standards Act, from federal income tax.
+This bill exempts mandatory overtime compensation earned under the Fair Labor Standards Act from federal taxation.

 Joshua "Josh" Hawley